BY AND ABOUT LILIAS

 Lilias Trotter’s 1889 Sketchbook: Scenes from North Africa, Italy & Switzerland, Oxvision.
 This facsimile edition of her pocket sketchbook reveals her ability to quickly capture views with accuracy and beauty – a skill that John Ruskin extolled in his 1883 “Art of England” lecture.

-The Sevenfold Secret, Lilias’ masterful treatise for her beloved Sufi Mystics, while not available in hard copy, can be accessed online (click on the title).
+The Way of the Sevenfold Secret, Lilias’ masterful treatise for her beloved Sufi Mystics, while not available in hard copy, can be accessed online (click on the title).
 This remarkable and relevant work is based on Jesus’ seven “I AM’s” recorded in the Gospel of John and, through their unfolding “secrets,” speaks to the longings of a seeker’s soul – then and now.

 Many Beautiful Things plunges viewers into the complex age of Victorian England to meet Lilias Trotter.
 As Lilias journeys to French Algeria in the late 1800’s to pioneer missionary work with women and children viewers are left to wonder “Could you abandon a dream to pursue your true calling?”
 Featuring the voices of Michelle Dockery (Downton Abbey) and John Rhys-Davies (Lord of the Rings, Indiana Jones).
 Directed by award-winning filmmaker Laura Waters Hinson (As We Forgive) with original music by Sleeping at Last.
 Executive Producers: Brian and Sally Oxley.
 This DVD contains options for Japanese audio and Japanese, Chinese and Korean Subtitles.
 It can also be purchased Internationally via the Vision Video website.